 In 2013, we changed our name to Comuni Acupuncture in anticipation of our future expansion plans outside of the borough of Queens.
 Help us to reach our expansion goals by spreading the word.
 The more the clinic continues to receive word-of-mouth and social media support, the faster we can achieve our dreams to expand to a location near you.

 The Education of an Acupuncturist

 Often times, many do not realize the serious commitment required to become a Licensed Acupuncturist.
-Although New York State in the past did not designate the title of doctor to an acupuncturist, there are numerous states that recognize acupuncturists as primary care physicians.
-Recently, the board of colleges has approved the title of Doctor of Acupuncture and our acupuncturists are all in the process of converting their degrees from a Master Degree to a Doctoral Degree.
+Although New York State in the past did not designate the title of primary care physician to an acupuncturist, there are numerous states that recognize acupuncturists as primary care physicians.
+Recently, the board of colleges has approved the title of Doctor of Acupuncture and some ambitious acupuncturists are in the process of converting their degrees from a Master Degree to a Doctoral Degree.
 We are proud to say that our acupuncturists have achieved or are now completing this highest terminal degree, Doctor of Acupuncture.

-The education of an acupuncturist consists of a 4 year, full-time Masters Degree program, plus an additional year for the Doctoral degree.
+The education of an acupuncturist consists of a 4 year, full-time Masters Degree program, plus an additional year for the Doctoral-level degree.
 The curriculum studied is generally composed of both eastern and western (allopathic) medicine, herbal medicine, trigger point acupuncture, dry needling (which is a newly developed term for acupuncture), Tui-Na massage, nutrition, eastern philosophy, Tai Qi & Qi Gong, public health, evidence based medicine, healthcare systems, in addition to thousands of hours of internship experience.
-After completing the masters program, NCCAOM national board examinations need to be passed before being awarded a license in New York State.
+After completing at minimum a Masters program, the NCCAOM national board examinations need to be passed before being awarded a license in New York State.